 Born and raised in Santa Barbara, Laura now calls San Luis Obispo home and enjoys exploring the area’s forests and wilderness with her children.
 With experience that includes roles as Executive Director for Leadership San Luis Obispo, Program Director for Outside Now, and Naturalist for Kern Environmental Education Program, Laura now implements public outreach and education efforts in support of wilderness protection in northern Santa Barbara and San Luis Obispo counties as part of our Central Coast Wild Heritage Program.
 She earned a bachelor’s degree from Pepperdine University, and is currently pursuing a Master of Public Administration for Nonprofit Management from the University of Southern California.
 With over 20 years’ experience in educational and nonprofit organizations, Laura’s passion for the central coast’s wild places helps her to connect many of the wilderness and nature movements growing in our communities.

-Originally from Dana Point, CA, Tanner moved to Santa Barbara to attend UC Santa Barbara and obtain a degree in Environmental Studies.
+Originally from Dana Point, California, Tanner moved to Santa Barbara to attend UC Santa Barbara and obtain a degree in Environmental Studies.
 He has interned with numerous local organizations and non-profits in the area, while also hiking and backpacking extensively throughout the Los Padres National Forest.
-He has helped manage creek restoration sites with South Coast Habitat Restoration, led the Environmental Defense Center’s Goleta Creeks Clean-up program, helped protect western snowy plover habitat with Coal Oil Point Reserve, and is even an alumni of ForestWatch’s Conservation Internship program.
+He has helped manage creek restoration sites with South Coast Habitat Restoration, led the Environmental Defense Center’s Goleta Creeks Clean-up program, helped protect western snowy plover habitat with Coal Oil Point Reserve, and is an alumni of ForestWatch’s Conservation Internship program.
 Tanner also holds a certificate of excellence in volunteer management as well and he is wilderness first aid certified.
 Now with his degree finished, he helps run ForestWatch’s outreach and volunteer programs as a Conservation Associate and is excited to help protect the area he has so quickly grown to appreciate.